Shop

 • Biographies: Under “Featured People,” American Indian History includes helpful lists of writers; war leaders, warriors, and soldiers; political leaders and activists; explorers; spiritual and religious leaders; and artists and craftspeople.
 Each list includes dates of birth and death, a brief descriptor of the person’s achievements, and a link to relevant search results.

-• Controversies in History: Editorially selected pro/con articles on many high-interest controversies in history can be found in American Indian History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.
+• Pro/Con Articles: Editorially selected articles on many high-interest controversies in history can be found in American Indian History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.

 • Overview Essays: American Indian History includes substantial and thorough overview essays giving extensive background on relevant historical topics and eras.